 We’re all on the same page that producing content for marketing purposes is important.
 But are you generating content for content’s sake?
 Or are you actually using your content to attract customers and close sales?

-Below, I’ve covered 26 ways to use content effectively to attract and close customers.
-There’s some overlap between channels (and I’ve left content marketing off as a channel, since acquiring customers through content is the whole point), so pick and choose the tactics that make the most sense for your business.
+Below, we’ll cover 26 ways to use content effectively to attract and close customers.
+Pick and choose the tactics that make the most sense for your business.

 “I have Win Wednesdays, I have a Thursday Follow Love Fest, I’ve got Feel Good Fridays and Saturday Sweat where people post their photos of some, like big hike they just did, or the bike ride they went on or playing with their kids in their backyard.”

-12) Build a custom landing page for visitors from every site where you guest blog that encourages opt-ins and features your top-performing content (bonus points for hand-selecting the articles that are most relevant to the topic of your guest blog).
+12. Build a custom landing page for sites you guest blog from to encourage opt-ins and feature your top-performing content.
+Brownie points for hand-selecting the articles that are most relevant to the topic of your guest blog.

-15) Ask for subscriber responses to content pieces you’ve created in order to gain insight into their thoughts and concerns (further improving your ability to release customer acquisition content in the future).
+15. Ask for subscriber responses to content pieces you’ve created to gain insight into their thoughts and concerns.
+This will further improve your ability to release customer acquisition content in the future.

 Affiliate and Advocate Marketing

-16) Supply your affiliates and advocates with high-value, customizable pieces of content they can use in their own customer acquisition campaigns.
+16. Supply affiliates and advocates with high-value, customizable pieces of content they can use in their own customer acquisition campaigns.

 Publicity and Public Relations

 When I released my ebook “100 Days of Growth,” I made$119,000 in the first six months.
-But because of the press the book received, I earned even more than that -- $192,000 -- in new consulting engagements.
+Because of the press the book received, I earned even more than that — $192,000 — in new consulting engagements.

-24) Advertise high-performing, popular pieces of content case studies or whitepapers your company has produced in your print ads.
-Encourage viewers to request them from you -- a much easier ask than trying to get a sale off a print ad -- which will also enable you to better track the ROI of your spend.
+24. Advertise high-performing, popular pieces of content case studies or whitepapers your company has produced in your print ads.
+Encourage viewers to request them from you — a much easier task than trying to get a sale-off a print ad.
+This will also enable you to better track the ROI of your spend.

-26) Give exceptional content pieces to top prospects (or to anyone who walks by your booth).
-Printing costs are cheap -- have your best lead magnet ebooks, case studies, whitepapers or other assets professionally printed so that attendees can carry your brand away with them.
+26. Give exceptional content pieces to top prospects.
+Printing costs are cheap — have your best lead magnet ebooks, case studies, whitepapers, or other assets professionally printed so that attendees can carry your brand away with them.

-Don’t worry -- you don’t have to use all the strategies above to turn followers into customers using content.
-Pick and choose the handful that seem most applicable to your business.
-Iterate based on the data you receive about the performance of your campaigns.
+Don’t worry — you don’t have to use all the strategies above to turn followers into customers.
+Choose the handful that seems most applicable to your business and iterate based on the data you receive about the performance of your campaigns.

-Remember also that this list isn’t comprehensive -- either in terms of the channels covered or the tactics provided.
-You may have other opportunities to drive customer acquisition through content that will be even more effective for your brand than the ideas I’ve shared here.
+And remember that this list isn’t comprehensive — either in terms of the channels covered or the tactics provided.
+You may have other opportunities to drive customer acquisition through content that will be even more effective for your brand than the ideas shared in this list.